‘Tis the season, folks! (But then, if you think about it, ’tis always the season!)

-After learning of the Fairbanks’ sudden departure from Michael, the Union Inn’s desk clear, a departure occasioned by the collapse of a second after-dinner conversation with the couple from Bradford within a week (Posts 103 and 104), Ruskin, still standing in the reception area, began to think through what the disastrous discussions had taught him.
+After learning of the Fairbanks’ sudden departure from Michael, the Union Inn’s desk clerk, a departure occasioned by the collapse of a second after-dinner conversation with the couple from Bradford within a week (Posts 103 and 104), Ruskin, still standing in the reception area, began to think through what the disastrous discussions had taught him.
 Moments later, as they had arranged last night before going to their rooms, his American friend, W. J. Stillman appeared, and the pair went into the dining room for breakfast.
-At which, the negative residues of the previous night’s arguments still much in their minds, both averred that the whole affair had gone terribly awry.
+At which, the negative residues of the previous night’s arguments still much in their minds, both averred that the whole affair had gone badly awry.
 Ruskin said that, in truth, the debacle was entirely his fault.
 The last thing on his mind last evening, given the unpleasant end of his chance meeting with the Fairbanks at the Hotel du Mont Blanc in St. Martin’s some days before, had been to say anything which might rankle them, particularly Mr. Fairbank.
 Mrs. Fairbank had been looking forward so much to her days in Chamouni under his guidance!
 But now there was no help for it.
 The couple was gone, and, by this point, were far down the valley on their way back to Geneva.
 What had happened, happened.
 Although he was sincerely sorry, he regretted nothing he had said to Fairbank.

 Robert arrived with the second cup of coffee.
 Stillman refused it, telling the waiter and his friend that, the day already looking lovely, he had in mind a glorious view of the Aiguille Dru which he very much wanted to paint, adding that–as Ruskin knew full well!–if he was to get the day’s best light, he must begin the climb to Montanvers immediately.
 He would be off.
 Then, he was.

-He sat at the desk, opened a drawer on the right hand side, and removed a number of the blue-lined sheets of foolscap he used for composing.
+He sat at the desk, opened a drawer on the right hand side, and removed a number of the blue-lined sheets of foolscap.
 Then, thinking intently on the points he had made the previous night and on the points he had made previously in St. Martin’s those few nights before, and of the Bradford brickmaker’s angry reaction to them all, he wrote what follows next.
 What it was essential to communicate to his approaching readers, he knew, was to convince them that what they, like Fairbank, took to be true and axiomatic was neither.
 Money making and spending were not, as they thought, merely matters of exchange where one either gained or lost cash.
 They were, eternally, moral matters, transactions which either created or annulled the possibilities of life–for good or ill.
 As he wrote, he knew that the paragraphs would become an essential part of one of his essays on political economy which, before the week was out, he would begin posting to William Makepeace Thackeray, the editor of The Cornhill Magazine in London.
 The essays, Thackeray had told him, would begin printing by the first of August.

 The Veins of Wealth